steamcity/inquiries/README.md

 ## Structure of the Repository

-The repository offers multiple ways to explore the 25 inquiries and their related experimentation protocols.
+You can explore the 25 inquiries and their experimentation protocols in different ways, depending on your needs.

+### Access to all resources at once

+A dedicated folder provides direct access to all inquiries and protocols in a single place.

+---

-### 1. By Clusters (Territorial Challenges)
+### By Clusters (Territorial Challenges)

 | Cluster | Topic | Focus |
 |---------|-------|-------|